tldr-pages/tldr/pages/common/guacd.md

 `guacd -b {{127.0.0.1}} -l {{4823}}`

-- Start guacd in debug mode and keep in the foreground for troubleshooting:
+- Start in debug mode, keeping the process in the foreground:

 `guacd -f -L {{debug}}`